 Benefits of Advising

-- Having the opportunity to work with outstanding students
+- Having the opportunity to work with outstanding, highly motivated students.

-- Opportunity to form networks with colleagues involved as advisors of similar organizations
+- Gaining opportunities to form networks with colleagues involved as advisors of similar organizations.

 Keeshan Nadler, M. (1997).
 The value of student organizations and the role of faculty advisers.
 Journalism & Mass Communication Educator, 52(1), 16-26.

 Office of Student Involvement Student Organization Resources: There are a number of resources on this site that are typically used by leaders of student organizations.
 Resources include information about finance, services, event planning and publicity.

 Office of Student Involvement Leadership Tools: This database offers a spectrum of helpful leadership tips and tools for students who take on leadership roles in their organizations.
 Information on everything from goal setting and running effective meetings to conflict resolution and campus-wide resources can be found here.

 Office of Student Involvement

 If you have questions about your organization or feel that you need additional support and advice, the Assistant Director of Student Involvement can help you find the answers you need.
 You can reach Erin Briggeman at 814.332.2372 or at email@example.com.